 - Launch a public outreach campaign targeting divers, schools, boaters, fishers and the general public.

-This body of work represents nearly a decade of basic and applied science and has laid the foundation for increasing the scale abalone recovery efforts.
+This body of work represents nearly two decades of basic and applied science and has laid the foundation for increasing the scale of the abalone recovery effort.
+Such an effort will require a broad coalition of scientists, advocates, policymakers, and volunteers.
+For more information on this process please contact WDFW lead abalone biologist Michael Ulrich (hyperlink to : Michael.Ulrich@dfw.wa.gov).

 Babcock, R. and J. Keesing.
 1999.
 Fertilization biology of the abalone Haliotis laevigata: laboratory and field studies.
 Can.
 J. Fish.
 Aquat.
 Sci.
 56: 1668-1678.

 Pearce, C.M., P. Ågerup, A. Alabi, D. Renfrew, J. Rosser, G. Whyte, and F. Yuan.
 2003.
 Recent progress in hatchery production of pinto abalone, Haliotis kamtschatkana, in British Columbia, Canada.
 Canadian Technical Report of Fisheries and Aquatic Sciences 2482: 29-44.